General

 • Separate Companies – This is the preferred method for the majority of situations.
 In this case, each firm sets up their own company account and pays for their own cloud seats.
 Whichever firm will be hosting the keynote project (usually the lead firm) will set up the project and invite the other firm to join it, either as a company or as individuals.
 This has the advantage that payment for cloud seats is for each independent firm and handled internally.
 It also has the advantage that the host firm can invite the other firm to join only one project instead of all projects for that firm.

 • Cloud Account “Loans” – In this case, the primary firm puchases enough seats to cover its own users as well as the other company users for the duration of the project.
 Then the primary company simply creates user accounts (with desired permissions) for the other company users under their company account and sends the login information to the other company.
 When the project is complete, the primary company can remove the login accounts for the other company and use those seats for internal use, another contracted company, or simply let them lapse.
 This has the advantage of requiring only one purchase and does not require an invite/accept.
-However it has the disadvantage that other company accounts are seen as part of the current company so they can see ALL projects for the company.
-However in some work situations this may aleviate some ‘red tape’.
+However it has the disadvantage that other company accounts are seen as part of the current company so they can see ALL projects for the company by default.
+You can use roles and project restrictions to restrict what projects these user accounts have access to, but you have to remember to create these restrictions.
+Because of that, this system is not seen as the ideal, but in some work situations this may alleviate some ‘red tape’.

 This is likely because you have installed the same software from multiple locations (Autodesk app store and Revolution Design website).
 Unfortunately the two use different install technologies (Autodesk builds the app store installs on their own technology) so the two installers don’t “know about” each other.
 That means that installing a new build from the website does not uninstall app store builds and vice versa.
 The best way to deal with this is simply to uninstall the app store build through Windows add/remove programs and use the website build as that’s usually the most up to date build.

-I have Network Acceleration (i.e. Panzura, Riverbed, etc.) and I’m losing Data.
+I have Network Acceleration (i.e. Egnyte, Panzura, etc.) and I’m losing Data.

 Unfortunately these type of systems use shadow copying and coordination systems that don’t work very well with Keynote Managers proprietary multi-user access system.
-It seems that the number of writes that KM needs to do to these files to allow multi-user interaction can ‘confuse’ these systems and the copies between servers don’t make it bac and forth in time and data is lost.
+For a more full explanation of the issues with shadow copying see the FAQ ‘Does Keynote Manager work with Autodesk Forma®’.
 If possible we would recommend turning off acceleration for any keynote text files on this system that multiple users need to access or looking into our Cloud Services product.

 We have had some reports of this but it is not a Keynote Manager issue.